Grow with Us

 If you know a curious, creative child who is eager to learn and delights in exploring the world, contact us today!
 We invite you to tour the school, and prospective students participate in a shadow day to see if the LCA education and community is a good fit.

 We accept applications year round, but enrollment is limited in order to keep our seminar-style classes small so that each child receives individualized attention.
 We encourage interested families to apply early.
-Application review begins in November and placement invitations begin in early January.
+Application review begins in November and placement invitations begin in January.

 Our assessment process strives to ensure that prospective students are equipped to flourish at Louisville Classical Academy.
 Prospective students are invited to shadow with a class, experiencing firsthand LCA’s unique and rich learning environment including academic classwork as well as enrichment activities and recess.
 This aids both student and school in gauging fit to the current community and rhythms of the program.

 In addition to the shadow, individual readiness assessments are scheduled (15-20 minutes for primary students; up to 90 minutes for older students).
 Our shared-inquiry method of instruction requires a student’s engagement with the teacher, peers, and material being covered.
 Therefore, at all grade levels, we observe not only academic readiness but also a child’s willingness to complete tasks and follow directions.
 We need to be confident we are able to serve that child's particular intellectual, social, and behavioral needs.

 Grades K-3: A primary-school teacher will meet with the student to evaluate progress in literacy and numeracy at a grade-appropriate level, including these areas: reading (decoding and comprehension); writing skills and fine-motor coordination; and math skills including counting, math facts, and pattern recognition.